-In many Aikido dojo's the first Aikido techniques description is shihonage and then ikkajo.
+In many Aikido dojo's the first Aikido techniques description is shihonage and ikkajo.

-This is because they are regarded as very difficult to master, and need
+They are regarded as very difficult to master, and introduced early on.

-All of the techniques need to be practised thousands of times in order to truly master them.
-Of course, you already know that repetition is the only way to get good at anything... right?
+The techniques must be practiced 1,000's of times to truly master them.
+Of course, repetition is the only way to get good at anything...

-I suggest that you practise a variety of ways to perform each of the basic Aikido techniques.
-This will allow you to develop a greater understanding of the main Aiki principles involved that underlie them.
+There are several ways to perform basic Aikido techniques.
+This allows you to develop a greater understanding of Aiki principles involved that underlie them.

-The first Aikido techniques description to consider is Shihonage, which is usually practised from a wrist grab, and either a pull or a push.
+The first Aikido techniques description to consider is Shihonage, which is usually practiced from a wrist grab, and either a pull or a push.

 Shihonage teaches you the skill to control